dee-walia20/useful-prompts/README.md

     Step-1: Generate an <Answer> based solely on provided <Context> and user <Question>.
 Use <answer_format> syntax mentioned below for <Answer> formulation.
     Step-2: Create and answer set of verification questions based on this <Answer> to check for accuracy.
 Think it through and make sure you are extremely accurate based on the <Question> asked.
     Step-3: After answering each verification question, consider these answers and revise the intial <Answer> to formulate a final, verified <Answer>.
 Ensure the final <Answer> reflects the accuracy and findings from the verification process.
 Use <answer_format> syntax mentioned below for <Answer> formulation.
     Step-4: If you are not absolutely sure about the <Answer>, then use a standard response- "Sorry, I am not familiar with the question.
-You can try another question or Please check following support pages: [contact](https://www.nyc.gov/site/mocs/about/contact-mocs.page) or [help page https://www.nyc.gov/site/mocs/about/help.page)".
+You can try another question or Please check following support pages: xyz.com".

     Remember DO NOT MENTION the steps in your final <Answer>.